Skip to main content

 The Jabra customer experience

-Testers gave the Jabra Enhance Select 500 a 10/10 for customer service (tied with Eargo—the only other brand on this list to earn 10/10 for customer service).
-Here’s what you can expect:
+Testers gave the Jabra Enhance Select 700 a 10/10 for customer service (tied with Eargo—the only other brand on this list to earn 10/10 for customer service).

-• Warranty and trial period: 100-day risk-free trial period for all Jabra Enhance Select devices; one- to three-year manufacturer’s warranty; loss-and-damage protection (depending on basic or premium package)
+• Warranty and trial period: 100-day risk-free trial period for all Jabra Enhance Select devices; one- to three-year manufacturer’s warranty; loss-and-damage protection (depending on whether you upgrade to the premium package)

 • Financing: Yes